spettersson/splunk4patientprivacy/data_guide.md

 Splunk dynamically applies a schema to events when a search is run—a concept known as schema-on-read.
 Essentially, this means that Splunk extracts fields from events at the moment a search is executed, whether manually or as a scheduled background process.
 Fields can be extracted using standardized names (and values when applicable), effectively normalizing the data.
 As a result, filtering, correlating, and analyzing events across vendors and applications becomes seamless.

-To get the data normalized, Splunk primarily relies on three main [knowledge object types](https://docs.splunk.com/Splexicon:Knowledgeobject):
+To create fields and normalize them, Splunk primarily relies on three main [knowledge object types](https://docs.splunk.com/Splexicon:Knowledgeobject):
 - [Field extractions](https://docs.splunk.com/Splexicon:Fieldextraction)
 - [Field aliases](https://docs.splunk.com/Splexicon:Alias)
 - [Lookups](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Aboutlookupsandfieldactions)

-### What is a Field extraction?
+### Field Extraction - How Does It Work?
 A field extraction is the process of Splunk extracting values matching a specific pattern within events and mapping them to a defined field name.
 This results in field::value pairs, which can be referenced in searches for filtering, correlating, and analyzing events.

 For example, you might have a sourcetype with events that provide information about an employee's ID.
 You can then create a field that extracts the ID from each event and then maps it to a field named employee_ID.
 You can then search for events matching a specific employee ID by referencing the field:value pair ```employee_ID=123456789```.
 Although you could simply search for ```123456789``` as a keyword (since Splunk is like Google, but for logs), this might return irrelevant results - as other events could contain the same number but not be related to an employee ID.
 You can also reference the field in a SPL command to count the number of events seen during a specific time period by each individual ID, like ```| stats count by employee_ID```.